 Most frequently, salvation is referred to in the New Testament as a future hope, not as a past or present experience.
 Sometimes, “saved” is used in the present tense with the meaning of “healed” or “rescued”, but the notion among many modern Christians that a believer already has salvation simply because he believes in Jesus is foreign to the Bible.
 Salvation is glorification with Christ, and none of us has received that yet.

 When the rich young ruler asked Jesus what he must do to inherit eternal life, Jesus responded, “If you would enter into life, keep the commandments” (Mt.
 19:17).
 Please notice that according to the Lord Jesus, the way to salvation is obedience to the commandments of God!
 Why else would Jesus point the wealthy young man to the commandments of God as the answer to his question?
 My dear friends, as much as our carnal nature would love to have it so, there is no formula, no ceremony, no single event or confession that can save anyone.

 Jesus warned us not to believe that a mere confession of faith in him will save us.
 He said, “Not everyone who says to me, ‘Lord!
 Lord!’ will enter into the kingdom of heaven, but he who does the will of my Father who is in heaven.”
-Nor will merely knowing what is right save us, for “the hearers of the law are not justified before God, but the doers of the law shall be justified ” (Rom.
+Nor will merely knowing what is right save us, for “it is not those who hear the law who are righteous before God, but those who do the law will be justified” (Rom.
 2:13).
 Nor should we think that the presence of spiritual gifts will save us, for the Lord said, “Many will say to me in that day, ‘Lord!
 Lord!
 Haven’t we prophesied in your name, and cast out demons in your name, and performed many miracles in your name?’
 Then I will declare to them, ‘I never knew you.
 Go away from me, you who work lawlessness!’ ”